 There are new features, too, such as religious tenets like Pharaohs, Oracles, and Sumerian mythology, with more to come.
 The mod creators do note, however, that some of these will need to be fleshed out in a future update.
 The buildings have been overhauled to fit the era with a focus on urbanisation.
 You can also expect to come across specific innovations that need to be encountered by your culture to be researched.
 That includes spoked wheels on chariots, composite bows, and writing.

-There’s an eye toward the future, too, with teams assembling in the Paradox forums ready to bring Middle-Earth and Westeros to the grand strategy game.
+And those are the best Crusader Kings 3 mods out there so far.
+It’s worth keeping an eye out in the future, too.
+There are teams assembling in the Paradox forums ready to bring Middle-Earth and Westeros to the grand strategy game.
 We imagine those will take some time to complete, but we’re excited about the possibilities nevertheless.

 Additional contributions from Iain Harris and Dave Irwin.